 Should You Clean Your Reel After Saltwater Fishing?

 Saltwater is abrasive to metal.
-That’s why you should clean your reel after saltwater use.
+That’s why you should clean your reel after saltwater fishing.
 If you are ready to go on a fishing trip then you must clean to get better performance.
 This section intends to help you understand the importance of cleaning your fishing reels after saltwater use.
 Here are the top reasons to clean your reel.

 (i) If you don’t, some parts of your reel can end up with build-up of salt that can corrode them.